OrensteinLab/GreedyMini/README.md

 ## Contact
-In case of issues with the tool, you may contact us at tziony.i@gmail.com.
+In case of issues with GreedyMini, you may contact us at tziony.i@gmail.com.